codepath/android_guides/Publishing-to-the-Play-Store.md

 ### Disable Log calls

 To avoid deleting all the log calls manually, Android Studio provides tools to do so easily.
-By configuring [Proguard](http://developer.android.com/tools/help/proguard.html), statements to strip calls to any of the Log methods can be added.
+By configuring [[Proguard|Configuring-Proguard]], statements to strip calls to any of the Log methods can be added.

 Firstly, Proguard needs to be enabled in the module's `build.gradle` file.
 Also, change the standard default proguard settings file to `proguard-android-optimize.txt`, which is better suited for optimizing the apk file.